-The rate of the mitigation fee was based upon costs estimated by the SFWMD staff for the acquisition, management, and perpetual maintenance of 2.5 acres of land in the Pennsuco wetlands for each acre of land mined.
+The legislatively established rate of the mitigation fee was based upon costs estimated by the SFWMD staff for the acquisition, management, and perpetual maintenance of 2.5 acres of land in the Pennsuco wetlands for each acre of land mined.
 A team of economists calculated the rate of the fee and determined the most appropriate method for annually adjusting the fee.
-Appendix 2 provides a table identifying the estimated annual revenues and costs.

-Beginning January 1, 2001 and each January 1 thereafter, the per-ton mitigation fee will be increased by 2.1 percentage points, plus a cost growth index identified in the statute.
-For 2001, the mitigation fee has been calculated to be 5.33 cents per ton.
+Beginning January 1, 2001 and each January 1 thereafter, the per-ton mitigation fee will be increased by 2.1 percent, plus a cost growth index specified in the statute.
+For 2001, the Florida Department of Revenue calculated a mitigation fee of 5.33 cents per ton.
+A mitigation fee of 5.60 cents per ton was calculated for 2002.